joshkirles/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# here is a list
+1. shrimps
+2. shiny
+3. aldos
+   1. levettos
+   2. hubbles